paketo-buildpacks/rfcs/README.md

 To get an RFC implemented, first the RFC needs to be merged into the [`rfcs`](//github.com/paketo-buildpacks/rfcs) repo.
 Once an RFC is merged, it's considered 'accepted' and may be implemented in the project.
 These steps will get an RFC to be considered:

 - Fork the RFC repo: <https://github.com/paketo-buildpacks/rfcs>
-- Copy '0000-template.md' to 'accepted/0000-my-feature.md' (where 'my-feature' is descriptive.
+- Rename 'accepted/0000-template.md' to 'accepted/0000-my-feature.md' (where 'my-feature' is descriptive.
 Don't assign an RFC number yet).
 - Fill in RFC.
 Any section can be marked as "N/A" if not applicable.
 - Submit a pull request.
 The pull request is the time to get review of the proposal from the larger community.
 - Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.